Y0Coss/docs-fork/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_terraform/guide.de-de.md

 Additionnal properties:

-- A custom mount path can be specified using `mount_path` property
+- A custom mount path can be specified using `mount_path` property.
-- The volume can be created from an existing snapshot using `snapshot_id` property
+- The volume can be created from an existing snapshot using `snapshot_id` property.

 Run [terraform plan](https://developer.hashicorp.com/terraform/cli/commands/plan) to create the execution plan: